aldrinrenzcruz/bitbearner/README.md

 If it's the other way around, click the <b>Convert NS1 to NS2</b> button.

 This tool simply adds or deletes `ns.` in every Netscript functions, it also adds/deletes `await` for the functions it's needed.

-I haven't fully explored the game, so I'd appreciate if you'd let me know about any errors you encounter.
+Furthermore, it will automatically wrap the whole code inside the `main function`.

 # About this tool
-I've created this converter mainly to practice coding, therefore it's in a <em>very simple</em> state right now.

 It's intended, mostly, for new players of <em>Bitburner</em> who, like me, used `ns1` when starting and now wants to switch to `ns2`.

-It can also be used when helping new players who uses `ns1` in the Discord channel or other forums in general.
+It can also be used when helping new players who uses `ns1` in the [Discord channel](https://discord.gg/TFc3hKD) or other forums in general.
 That way, its faster to convert the scripts they're sharing for testing purposes.

 Feel free to use and reuse anything in this tool.